valegiunchiglia/DS_sessions/README.md

 On the 20/01 there will be the first clinic session!
 We will share the form to fill in to book a slot with a DS student here soon.
 Stay tuned!

+## Having issues downloading the Lecture materials?

+Downloading stuff from github can be a bit confusing at first.
+The easiest way to do it is by copying and pasting the text directly in your RStudio.

+Example: Exercises file (`Exercises.Rmd`)

+- Navigate this GitHub repository until you reach `DS_sessions/Lecture_Material/1301_Introduction_to_R/Exercises.Rmd`, or [click here](https://github.com/valegiunchiglia/DS_sessions/blob/main/Lecture_Material/1301_Introduction_to_R/Exercises.Rmd)
+- Once you see the code window, select everything in the window and copy it
+- Open RStudio and go to File > New File > R Markdown... give it a title and click `OK`
+- A new file will appear in your Scripts panel (top left) with a bunch of text and code
+- Delete the text from the default template code and paste the code you copied from our website instead

+That's it! `Exercised.Rmd` will guide you through this new format: R Markdown, which combines text and code in a single document.

 ------------------------------------

 Hey Everybody!